nmestrada/crowdsourced-papers-frontend/README.md

 Then go to [http://localhost:3000](http://localhost:3000) to view the app.

-Current we have some basic authentication in front of the website.
+Currently, we have some basic authentication in front of the website.
 We will be replacing this with something better soon.

 In development, the username and password is `foo` /  `bar`.